jan-carreras/ddia/docs/design/20230110-handler-simplification.md

 * In Go `os.Args` is `[]string` the arguments passed by the CLI
 * In Python it uses `sys.argv` notation

-`args` might be more appropiate for a name, and closer to Go notation.
+`args` might be more appropriate for a name, and closer to Go notation.

 ## Improvement 5: Common errors can be handled outside each specific handler

 There are known responses to known errors.
-They don't need to be processed on each Handler, but can be handeled generically:
+They don't need to be processed on each Handler, but can be handled generically:

 ```go
 func handleWellKnownErrors(c *client, err error) error {